 - You're giving a presentation, and the person who introduces you calls you by the wrong name.

-- You find out that your teenager has been having sex, and you have to talk to him about it.
+- You find out that your teenage son has been having sex, and you have to talk to him about it.

 Of course, you don't directly say "This is awkward" in all of those situations.
 But you would use the word "awkward" to describe the situation when you're telling another person about it.